Rockbridge County, Virginia: History

+The Monacan Indian Nation inhabited the area for thousands of years before American settlers arrived in the area.
+Multiple mounds were constructed near the modern towns of Rockbridge and Rockbridge Baths.

 Rockbridge County was established in October 1777, from parts of now neighboring Augusta and Botetourt counties, and the first county elections were held in May 1778.
 Rockbridge County was named for Natural Bridge, a notable landmark in the southern portion of the county.
-Rockbridge County was formed during an act of assembly intended to reduce the amount of travel to the nearest courthouse, and to ensure trials were held fairly, and among friends rather than strangers.
+Rockbridge County was formed during an act of assembly intended to reduce the distance that residents had to travel to the nearest courthouse, and to ensure trials were held fairly, and among neighbors rather than strangers.
 The first court session in Rockbridge County was held at the home of Samuel Wallace on April 7, 1778.

-Slaves were far fewer in Rockbridge County than in many parts of Virginia, and, thus, the anti-slavery movement was stronger in Rockbridge than in other Virginia areas.
-For instance, several faculty members at Washington College (now Washington and Lee University) vigorously opposed slavery.
-However, many of the wealthiest residents of Rockbridge County owned slaves and passed down those slaves to their widows and children.
+Because there were many subsistence farmers in the area, residents held fewer enslaved African Americans in Rockbridge County than in many parts of Virginia.
+The anti-slavery movement was stronger in Rockbridge than in the Tidewater or Piedmont regions.
+Several faculty members at Washington College (now Washington and Lee University) vigorously opposed slavery.

+But, many of the wealthiest residents of Rockbridge County were planters and large landowners; they held numerous slaves and bequeathed them as property to their widows and children, or gave them as wedding gifts.

-Cyrus McCormick invented the reaper near Steele's Tavern at the northern end of the county.
+Cyrus McCormick grew up on his father's plantation in Raphine.
+His father held 41 enslaved African Americans and was a major property owner in real estate as well.
+McCormick invented the mechanical reaper near Steele's Tavern at the northern end of the county.

 Geography

 The hilly terrain of Rockbridge County was densely wooded in the eighteenth century.
 Its more level areas have now been cleared and turned to agriculture.
 The county is bordered by high ridges along its NW and SE borders, with the crests running NE-SW.
 The terrain's highest point (4,072 ft ASL) is Rocky Mountain on its SE border with Amherst County.

 According to the US Census Bureau, the county has a total area of 601 sqmi, of which 598 sqmi is land and 3.4 sqmi (0.6%) is water.
+Rockbridge County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.